bentomhall/nih-system/homebrewery/world/player-options.md

 #### Magical Assassin
 You learn to apply your magical talents to hone your weapon strikes.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
 The attack must use a finesse or a ranged weapon.

-You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.
+You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.

 The extra damage dealt increases by 1d6 when you reach each of 5th, 9th, 13th, and 17th levels.
 Starting at 9th level, you can also deal this extra damage when you hit with a warmage cantrip requiring an attack roll.